The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: Discussion

-In this whitepaper, we presented a specific ``minimalist'' design for a high-frequency space-only VLBI system.
+In this whitepaper, we presented a specific ``minimalist'' design for a high-frequency space-only VLBI program.
 Obviously, many variations of the theme are possible.
-Increasing the number of satellites increases the sensitivity and the number of baselines, and thus shortens the observing time needed to meet specific sensitivity or $uv$ plane coverage requirements.
-The guaranteed life times of critical components, especially the receiver cooling system (cf. Section~\ref{sec:receiver}) imply that the mission life time of any given \textsc{Capella} satellite is limited to about three years; accordingly, one might consider gradual replacement of aging satellites with updated ones, meaning a gradual upgrade of the capabilities of the constellation as a whole.
-Our choice of observing frequencies around 690~GHz was motivated by a combination of high angular resolution, decent sensitivity, building on existing technology, and being able to complement ground-based observatories (especially ALMA); both higher (e.g. for improved angular resolution) or lower (e.g. for improved sensitivity) frequencies might be chosen instead.
+Increasing the number of satellites -- for either observatory -- increases the sensitivity and the number of baselines, and thus shortens the observing time needed to meet specific sensitivity or $uv$ plane coverage requirements.
+The (currently) guaranteed life times of critical components, especially the receiver cooling system (cf. Section~\ref{sec:receiver}) imply that (currently) the minimum mission life time of any given \textsc{Capella} satellite is limited to about three years; accordingly, one might consider gradual replacement of aging satellites with updated ones, meaning a gradual upgrade of the capabilities of the constellation as a whole.

+Our choice of observing frequencies around 100~GHz for \textsc{Mimosa} reflects a balance between technical simplicity (HEMT receivers instead of SIS mixers) and proximity to the frequency range of scientific interest.
+Considering substantially lower frequencies might simplify the design, and accelerate the timeline for construction and deployment, further.
+The observing frequencies around 690~GHz for \textsc{Capella} are motivated by a combination of high angular resolution, decent sensitivity, building on existing technology, and being able to complement ground-based observatories (especially ALMA); both higher (e.g. for improved angular resolution) or lower (e.g. for improved sensitivity, or complementarity with other missions like BHEX) frequencies might be chosen instead.
 In order to keep the system simple, we restricted ourselves to a single-frequency band single-polarization receiving system; if power, mass, and data rate limits permit, upgrading the receiver capabilities to dual polarization and/or multiband observations is straightforward and would be desirable.